 Would they consider moving if you helped them through the process and made it easier for them?
 Yes or No

 Would they want to stay in their immediate neighborhood?
 Yes, or No Would they want to move near you?
 Yes, or No

-These are just a few questions but hopefully, it helps inspire you to get started on your yes or no list of questions.
+These are just a few questions, but hopefully, it helps inspire you to get started on your yes or no list of questions.

-After you had the conversation and your parents agree to be open to the option of downsizing and moving, gather all the bills and paperwork together to see if it really would work for your parents to downsize.
+After you have had the conversation and your parents agree to be open to the option of downsizing and moving, gather all the bills and paperwork together to see if it really would work for your parents to downsize.

-Is it cost-effective to downsize my parents?
+Is it cost-effective to downsize my aging parents?

 If my parents stay at home, how can I minimize their risk?

 If your parents don't want to move or it isn't cost-effective for them to downsize, determine the extra cost to help them live a happy and safe life in their existing home.
 Here are some questions to ask:

 Do they need a caregiver on a daily or weekly basis?

 Do they need a 24/7 monitor system and/or security system?
 Places like ADT offers a Medical Alter System.